 Hi!
-I'm Alex Gough (pronounced like 'cough' with a /g/), and I'm a third year PhD student at Newcastle University, studying how the largest structures in the Universe form.
+I'm Alex Gough (pronounced like 'cough' with a /g/), and I'm a final year PhD candidate at Newcastle University, studying how the largest structures in the Universe form.

-I received both my bachelors degree (physics) and master's degree (theoretical and mathematical physics) from Oxford University in 2020.
+I received my master's degree in theoretical and mathematical physics from Oxford University after starting on the physics undergrad course.
 During my master's I took courses on general relativity, cosmology, quantum field theory, galactic dynamics, radiative processes, group theory, and differential geometry.

 Teaching and education

 Beyond my scientific interests, I'm interested in education in a very general sense, and love getting hands on experience teaching and working with people.
 I've taught in formal settings like schools and tutoring, but also in a science museum, at a summer camp, and martial arts classes.
-I've worked with children as young as 2.5, taught things from introductory reading and arithmetic up to university level physics, and helped prepare adults 30 years my senior for their Taekwon-do gradings.
+I've worked with children as young as 2.5, taught things from introductory reading and arithmetic up to university level physics, and helped prepare students for internationally recognised Taekwon-do gradings.